atheck/eslint-plugin-typescript-heck/readme.md

 ### type-parameter-spacing

 This rule enforces correct spacing between an identifier and type parameters.
-This works for functions, function declarations, interfaces, type aliases, and classes.

 🔧 The `--fix` option on the command line can automatically fix the problems reported by this rule.